HITECHCRIME/HC_SG51_Colorized_World/README.md

 cauterized wounds
 always find a way to heal
 i only wanted
-no guides no masks
+no masks no guides
-just grasp the heart of ice
-to
-feel the warmth of my tribe
-sometimes it's the ashes
-that remain when you notice
+just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain when you notice only flaws - decent neutral
-only flaws